KAB's Guide Communicator Service

 Any adult who due to their dual sensory impairment is experiencing difficulty with communication, accessing information or mobility.
 It is available to people living in their own homes, supported living or residential settings.

 Our staff are trained to provide a service that's specific to individual need.
-This may include a professional sighted guiding service; support with low vision and hearing aids; and a wide range of communication such as clear speech, lip reading, block alphabet, deafblind manual alphabet, sign language (Makaton, Sign Supported English, British Sign Language), symbol systems, objects of reference, or hands-on and hand-underhand communication.
+This may include a professional sighted guiding service; and a wide range of communication such as clear speech, lip reading, block alphabet, deafblind manual alphabet, sign language (Makaton, Sign Supported English, British Sign Language), symbol systems, objects of reference, or hands-on and hand-underhand communication.

 "Hannah’s Guide Communicator is an absolute angel, she has made an amazing difference; you can’t believe the change in her."